Azzedine-prog/linux-automation/README.md

 3. **enjoy**

 ## git-auto:
-ccompile : git adding and commiting and pushing is getting more robotic so this tool will siplify those steps
+git-auto : git adding and commiting and pushing is getting more robotic so this tool will siplify those steps

 ### how to install